DesignSohe/Pavan_Pothnis/README.md

 The website is hosted using GitHub Pages.
 Link - https://impothnis.github.io/Pavan_Pothnis/

-Currenlty it works well only on Desktop Version.
-I am learning to make it responsive so it works on variety of devices
+I have learnt how to make it responsive on most of the devices !
+I hope it displays well on whatever device you are using.

 # Pavan_Pothnis